cwchentw/lightweight-cms/content/tip/tools-for-windows.md

 Site settings of mdmcs is recorded in PHP scripts, which are unusable in other scripting languages.
 To address this issue, we generate a usable settings for Batch.

-## Why are not Some Tools Available on Windows
+## Why are not Some Utility Scripts Available on Windows?

 Most PHP developers develop PHP web applications on Unix-equivalent systems.
 Our utility scripts for Windows intend to run mdcms sites locally on Windows, not to develop mdcms itself.